CailinBellWold/Work-Day-Scheduler/README.md

 ## Core Objectives Met

 1. The current day is displayed at the top of the calendar when the planner is opened.
-2. IN PROGRESS: When scrolling down, the user is presented with timeblocks for standard business hours.
+2. When scrolling down, the user is presented with timeblocks for standard business hours.
 3. IN PROGRESS: Each timeblock is color-coded to indicate whether it is in the past, present, or future.
 4. IN PROGRESS: When a user clicks a timeblock, they can enter an event.
 5. IN PROGRESS: When a user clicks a save button for a timeblock, text for that event is saved in local storage.